Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Derivation of the energy density of GWs

 The $f_0$ is the frequency parameter today and should not be confused with a specific frequency value.
 Cosmologists describe the stochastic GW backgrounds by their energy density normalized by the critical energy density of the universe, $\rho_\text{crit}$, the so called spectral energy density parameter,

 Its value at the present time reads

+where the integration takes place over the parameters space ${\cal S}$ (\ref{hieraS}).
 Eq. (\ref{result_Om}) is the {\it main result of this work}.
 Apparently, the total energy density parameter today is given by the integral $\Omega_\text{GW}(t_0) = \int \Omega_\text{GW}(t_0, f_0)\, d\ln f_0$.
 In the following we will apply our result estimating the contribution to the GW from regions that collapse into PBHs and the entire contribution from all the regions that experience a pancake collapse before the reheating of the universe.